 Disclaimer: Contains major spoilers for Season 6 of Peaky Blinders

-Steven Knight’s gang of backstreet thugs has, for a while now, been lounging in country estates, riding Bentleys and shaping the political trajectory of Britain.
+Steven Knight’s gang of backstreet bookies has, for a while now, been lounging in country estates, riding Bentleys and shaping the political trajectory of Britain.
 Every other season, one of them is sacrificed, only to allow for a bombastic display of blood soaked vengeance in the next one.
 A formula that has proved entertaining so far, but how much longer will it hold us?

 This season’s flurry of six surgically salvaged episodes feature Tommy Shelby, MP, OBE, (still excellently portrayed by Cilian Murphy) dodging and digging some of his demons in a final quest for freedom.
-Quite a few of the perennial Peaky suspects are still around, too.
-An arrogant but incompetent Michael (Finn Cole), is eager to usurp power, Arthur (Paul Anderson) is now a perfunctory opium-addict, Tommy’s baby sister, and arguably one of the best female character arcs in television, Ada Thorne (Sophie Rundle) holds her own as always, whereas Lizzie (the vibrant Natasha O’Keeffe) drudges impeccably through the job of being the only Shelby wife still voluntarily living with her better half.
+Quite a few of the perennial Peaky suspects are still alive and kicking.
+An arrogant but incompetent Michael (Finn Cole), is eager to usurp power, Arthur (Paul Anderson) is now a perfunctory opium-addict, Tommy’s baby sister, and arguably one of the best female character arcs in television, Ada Thorne (Sophie Rundle) holds her own, whereas Lizzie (the vibrant Natasha O’Keeffe) drudges impeccably through the job of being the only Shelby wife still voluntarily living with her better half.
 Crazy Alfie Solomons (Tom Hardy) shows up out of the blue as per protocol, back in the opium trafficking business with the East Boston Jews.
 He’s not changed one bit, “Tommy, if you are about to express profound emotion, you might be better served expressing it to someone who gives a f***,” he says to the ragged Shelby patriarch.

 While there’s never a dearth of testosterone and machismo being sloshed around, it’s usually the strong female figures that have kept the extended plots palatable and the savage men remotely human.
 Despite a sentimental and earnest homage, the writing betrays hints of struggle as Helen McRory’s (Aunt Polly) untimely passing leaves a palpable hole in the narrative.
-Elsewhere, a sporadic American antagonist in Jack Nelson (James Frecheville) is unsatisfying at best, Thomas Shelby’s son, from a sexual encounter decades ago, shoddily appears out of nowhere and Lady Diana Mitford (Amber Anderson), wife of the problematic Sir Oswald Mosley (Sam Claflin), blackmailing Tommy into sex (and Tommy obliges) is one of the bizarre scenes we find.
+Elsewhere, a sporadic American antagonist in Jack Nelson (James Frecheville) is unsatisfying at best, Thomas Shelby’s son, from a sexual encounter decades ago, shoddily appears out of nowhere and Lady Diana Mitford (Amber Anderson), wife of the problematic Sir Oswald Mosley (Sam Claflin), blackmailing Tommy into sex (and Tommy obliges) is one of the more bizarre scenes we behold.

 Amidst the frenzy, the writing brings forth the many paradoxes the show thrives and drowns in.
 The Peaky path to alleged peace has been incorrigibly violent—it’s always one more terrible deed, one more ounce of conscience sacrificed for business and profit, one more betrayal in the hope for retribution from a life of bitter criminality.
-But the rise of fascism has paved way for the Shelbys to be reborn as some sort of antiheroes in a world suspended between World War 1 and the next that is to come.
+But the rise of fascism has paved way for the Shelbys to be reborn as antiheroes in a world suspended between World War 1 and the next that is to come.
 There’s some good and plenty of bad, and there are absolutely no lines that separate one from the other.
 The Blinders aren’t the nicest guys in town, but neither are those ratified by society—the judges, the politicians, the police, the communists, the fascists—they’re all despicable, or at least their methods are.
 Dark, raw and almost humorously gory, the titular gang are now painted as the lesser of two evils, in a fight against genocide.

 The concoction, over the years, of brilliant acting performances from a star-studded cast, unforgettable dialogues and fantastic screenplay that the show has offered, does render my pen mild in admiration.
 But the disappointment lies, I suppose, in all the half-baked adjustments to the story with Aunt Polly gone, and only a partially resolved closing.
-One wasn’t sure whether to expect more, or to be content with Tommy riding away on a white horse, and then found out that this isn’t the real finale; Knight will have another chance to tie up loose ends and finish with a flourish in the final film.
+One wasn’t sure whether to expect more, or to be content with Tommy riding away on a white horse with his false tumour now gone.
+We then find that this isn’t the real finale; Knight will have another chance to tie up loose ends and finish with a flourish in the final film.